The Campus Safety staff is prepared to assist when you need them most.

 Students requiring Campus Safety assistance must bring their student ID to the Campus Safety Office in Wismer Hall for identification verification.
 This service is provided free for the first time.
 Additional lockouts may be assessed a nominal fee.

-Emergency telephones are strategically located throughout campus to provide assistance to anyone in distress.
-Some phones are identified by overhead blue lights.
-Others are marked with Campus Safety Emergency Phone stickers.
+Emergency telephones are strategically located throughout campus to provide assistance to anyone in distress and are identified with a Campus Safety sticker.
 All phones will connect directly to Campus Safety by pushing the red button.
 An officer will be dispatched to provide assistance.
 Additionally, courtesy telephones are located in the lobby of many academic buildings.
 These provide telephone access for both emergency and non-emergency contact to any on- campus extension.

 Campus Safety Officers maintain a schedule of locking and unlocking all campus buildings based on use, class schedules, special events and safety concerns.
 Access to institutional facilities is on an as-needed basis and regulated by strict key control or access card procedures.
 Access to residence halls and houses is gained through exterior doors which are self-locking.
 Signs are posted at the entrance to residence halls to remind students to lock the doors.
 Campus Safety, together with the Office of Student Life hold residence area meetings with students to describe safety procedures and develop safety awareness.